leozti/MyPathTracer/README.md

 When run, ***myPT*** creates a folder with the same name as the output image in the *images* directory, where the output image, divided in groups of adjacent rows, is rendered by **multiple threads**.
 These groups of rows are indicated with the term "**sub-images**", and there can be more (as well as less) sub-images than threads.
 Each thread, independently from the others, renders a sub-image, until there aren't any left to render.
 The **number of threads** and **sub-images** to use can be specified in the `SYSTEM SETTINGS` of the **input file**.

-It's worth mentioning that the number of rows $n$ in each sub-image is calculated as:
+It's worth mentioning that the number of rows `n` in each sub-image is calculated as:

-$n =  h / s$
+`n =  h / s`

-where $h$ is the height of the image (in pixels) and $s$ is the number of sub-images.
+where `h` is the height of the image (in pixels) and `s` is the number of sub-images.
 For the last sub-image (the one with the bottom rows of the full image) the number of rows is actually:

-$n + h \% s$
+`n + h % s`

 to account for the remaining rows.
 (**NOTE**: these remaining rows could cause the last sub-image to be much larger than the others, making its rendering a time-bottleneck for the program.
-To have better performance, be sure that $h$ is a multiple of $s$.)
+To have better performance, be sure that `h` is a multiple of `s`.)

 Once all of the sub-images have been rendered, the full image is put together and saved in the *images* directory.
 The **image format** is **PPM**.